-Under Florida law, if a written (or oral) rental agreement exists, or if a payment was accepted as rent, then both parties inherit certain a set of rights under FL Statute Chapter 83, such as the right to a livable dwelling and to rent being paid in full and on time.
+Under Florida law, if a written or oral rental agreement exists, or if payment is accepted as rent, landlords and tenants have rights and responsibilities under FL Statutes Chapter 83 Part II, such as the right to timely rent payments and a livable dwelling.

 Tenant Responsibilities